 - Will you offer a flat rate or a usage-based rate?
 Most SaaS companies charge a flat price, but some let users pay as they go.
 One of the most well-known pay-as-you-go models is Amazon Web Services, (AWS) which charges per gigabyte of data.
 Alternatively, some SaaS companies let companies pay per user, like Slack

 - Will you offer tiered pricing?
 Many SaaS platforms provide three or four different levels of pricing, with varying degrees of functionality.
-Our top tip?
+Our top tip is?
 Use the Centre Stage Effect to entice prospective customers to buy the middle option!

 - Will you offer monthly or yearly pricing?
 Many SaaS platforms offer both, with a discount for customers who commit to twelve months of use